Alexvb92/14-FinalStarwarsApp/README.md

 3. If it doesn't exist, create a file called `.gitignore` in your repo.
 Inside of that file, add `node_modules/` as the first line and save the file.
 This file will allow you to tell git to not track files such as those in the `node_modules` folder.
 Now, git will no longer track `node_modules` files.
    * See also [GitHub gitignore Documentation](https://help.github.com/articles/ignoring-files/)

 4. Commit all changes (if you haven't already with the above steps) using `git add .` and `git commit -am "<message>"`.
+Then `git push`.
 If you haven't run into any errors at this point, you should be able to proceed to the next section.

   * Additonal resources:
       * [What is the difference between 'git add .' and 'git add -A'?](https://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add)